 six demerit points to your license.

-Reno Hit-and-run Involving Injury or Death.
-You commit a Nevada category B felony if you flee the scene and fail to render aid after a Reno accident that causes injury or death.
+Hit-and-run Involving Injury or Death.
+You commit a category B felony if you flee the scene and fail to render aid after an accident that causes injury or death.
 If convicted, you face:

 a minimum term of not less than 2 years and a maximum term of not more than 15 years in prison, and